-The environment in which cosmetic surgery is delivered enables safe and high-quality care for patients.
+The environment in which cosmetic surgery is delivered promotes safe and high-quality care for patients.

-Consumer outcome: I feel safe and comfortable accessing care.
+I feel safe and comfortable accessing services.

-Item Action Safe environment 1.25 The service provider maximises safety and quality of care:a.
-Through the design of the environmentb.
-By maintaining buildings, plant, equipment, utilities, devices and other infrastructure that are safe and fit for purpose 1.26 The service provider admitting patients overnight has processes that allow flexible visiting arrangements to meet patients' needs, when it is safe to do so
+Item Action 1.26 1.25 The Service maximises safety and quality of care: a.
+Through the design of the environment b.
+By maintaining buildings, plant, equipment, utilities, devices and other infrastructure that are safe and fit for purpose 1.26 The Service admitting patients overnight has processes that allow flexible visiting arrangements to meet patients' needs, when it is safe to do so